Toyota Corona: Fifth generation (T100, T110, T120; 1973)

 31 August 1973 saw the introduction of the Corona T100-Series, which continued to be built as a two-door or four-door sedans, a two-door hardtop coupé (T110 chassis codes) and as a four-door station wagon (marketed as a van for commercial use in Japan).
 Chassis codes 100–105 were reserved for sedans, with 106–109 for vans, the 110–115 was for the hardtop coupé while 116–119 was for the wagon versions.
-The 120-series model codes were used for late series face lifted models in the Japanese market fitted with the new emissions control TTC-C motors.
+The 120-series model codes were used for late-series facelifted models in the Japanese market fitted with the new emissions control TTC-C motors.
 The two-speed automatic was no longer offered.
-The face lift revised the hood and grille, and enlarged the tail lights.
+The facelift revised the bonnet and grille and enlarged the tail lights.
 The station wagon featured optional wood panel body claddings.
 Engines were 1.6, 1.8 and 2.0-litre SOHC units.
 In North America, the 20R 2.2-litre engine was used.

 The high-performance 2000GT Sedan and Hardtop Coupé with 18R-G twin cam engine were only offered in Japan.
 Yamaha supplied the alloy head for these high performance normally aspirated engines fitted with twin Mikuni-Solex 40 mm side-draft carburettors and a compression ratio of 9.7:1.
-Gearbox was the Porsche-type syncromesh 5-speed P51 coupled to a 4.1 F series limited slip differential, giving a claimed top speed of 200 km/h.
+Gearbox was the Porsche-type synchromesh 5-speed P51 coupled to a 4.1 F series limited slip differential, giving a claimed top speed of 200 km/h.
 In 1972, a new set of performance coupes is introduced on the Corolla platform called the Corolla Levin and Sprinter Trueno.

 North American models had longer bumpers (hiding recoverable bumper shocks) to meet local 5 mi/h impact standards; they gained standard radial tires in 1975.
 Side door impact upgrades were installed in all doors.
 This series also saw the standard (on some models) Electro Sensor Panel which monitored fluid and bulb status.
 As with earlier Coronas, some models had a shifter mounted on the steering column.
 Sales of the Corona continued to grow as a result of the 1973 oil crisis.
 The two-door hardtop continued, with trim levels 1600GL, 1800SR and the 2000SR, with the coupé proving popular in the US but more popular yet in Japan.
 The two-door sedan, meanwhile, sold well in the United States but very little in Japan, and this was the last Corona to be offered in this bodystyle.